Friends’ First Fundraising Event on Pier 62. Tickets on Sale! Join us at Pier Party on Wednesday, September 27.

 Dedicated to a renewed place to connect — to the water, to the mountains, to our city, and to one another.

-Park construction began following the Viaduct’s removal in 2017 and the first piece of the park — Pier 62 — is now open for the public to enjoy.
+The City of Seattle began construction of the park after the Viaduct’s removal in 2019.
+The first pieces of the park — Pier 62 and Pioneer Square Habitat Beach — are now open for the public to enjoy.

 The vision for Waterfront Park was conceived through a community‑wide effort.